What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 Just like the parallel charge board, ensure you insulate the back side of the parallel balance board so it won’t short out on anything.

-The parallel balance board you built will now plug into the Chargers balance board.
+The parallel balance board you built will now plug into the Charger's balance port or board.

 Parallel Balance Board Plugged Into Standard Balance BoardParallel Balance Board Plugged Into Standard Balance Board